 As a trader if you watch or read financial news regularly, you have most definitely heard commentators talk about the yield curve.
-It is one of the most common terms in the market this year as the market conditions change.
+It is one of the most common terms in the market every year as the market conditions change.

 This article will explain more about the yield curve and why it matters to traders.
-We will look at the three types of yield curves: normal yield curve, inverted yield curve, and a flat yield curve.
+We will also look at the three types of yield curves: normal, inverted and flat.

 What is the Bond Market